telerik/reporting-docs/knowledge-base/add-gauge-report-designer.md

 ---
-title: How to Add a Dynamic Gauge in Telerik Report Designer
+title: Add a Dynamic Gauge in the Telerik Report Designer
+page_title: Add a Gauge in Telerik Report Designer
-description: Add a Gauge to a Report with Telerik Report Designer
+description: "Learn how to add a Gauge to a report with the Telerik Report Designer."
 type: how-to
-page_title: Add a Gauge in Telerik Report Designer
 slug: add-dynamic-gauge-report-designer
-position:
-tags:
+tags: telerik, reporting, add, dynamic, gauge, in, report, designer
 ticketid: 1473889
 res_type: kb
 ---